Drone Anatomy

 MakerBazar.in Blog: "How to Make Your Own Quadcopter Drone"

-Steps for choosing components, assembly, FC configuration, testing 6.
+Steps for choosing components, assembly, FC configuration, testing 6arrow-up-right.

 https://makerbazar.in/blogs/news-15/how-to-make-your-own-quadcopter-drone